WebAhead/master-reference/coursebook/week-1/project.md

 **On Friday morning, you'll be swapping code with another team and raising issues on their code, before resolving issues that you have received.**

-**You will present your project to the rest of the cohort on Friday afternoon, so aim to factor in 30 minutes - 1 hour of time during Wednesday-Thursday to discuss how you will present your work.**
+**You will present your project to the rest of the cohort on Friday afternoon, so aim to factor in at least 15 minutes on Thursday to discuss how you will present your work.**

 **Also, if you don't manage to complete the project, or if it doesn't work by the time it comes to presenting- don't fear!
 You should aim to present your progress to the rest of the cohort, not a fully polished finished site.**

-**When stuck on a problem you should follow the 20-20-2 rule, this means you should try to spend 20 minutes trying to solve a problem with your partner, then 20 minutes trying to solve the problem in your team, then 20 minutes trying to solve it as a class.
+**When stuck on a problem you should follow the 20-20-20 rule, this means you should try to spend 20 minutes trying to solve a problem with your partner, then 20 minutes trying to solve the problem in your team, then 20 minutes trying to solve it as a class.
 If that fails bring your problem to a mentor.
 They will be happy to help**

 **Good luck :)**